apache/shardingsphere/docs/blog/content/material/solution.en.md

 Liang Zhang，Leader of Data R&D of JD.com, initiator & PPMC of Apache ShardingSphere.

-Love open source, currently leading open source project ShardingSphere (formerly known as Sharding-JDBC) and Elastic-Job.
+Love open source, currently leading open source project ShardingSphere (formerly known as ShardingSphere-JDBC) and Elastic-Job.
 Good at using Java as the popular distributed architecture and Kubernetes and Mesos as the popular cloud platform, admiring elegant codes, and having more research on how to write expressive codes.

 At present, focus on improving ShardingSphere to be the industry's first-class financial data solution.
 ShardingSphere has entered the Apache Incubator, is the first open source project of the Jingdong Group to enter the Apache Software Foundation, and is also the first distributed database middleware of the Apache Software Foundation.